bckohan/django-routines/README.md

     ```

    *You only need to install [django_typer](https://github.com/bckohan/django-typer) as an app if you want to use the shellcompletion command to [enable tab-completion](https://django-typer.readthedocs.io/en/latest/shell_completion.html) or if you would like django-typer to install [rich traceback rendering](https://django-typer.readthedocs.io/en/latest/howto.html#configure-rich-stack-traces) for you - which it does by default if rich is also installed.*

+## Rationale

+When does it make sense to configure routines in Django settings?
+Its generally convenient to group common management pathways into easily discoverable and executable aggregations of subroutines.
+This is usually done in supporting shell scripts or just files and in most cases that is appropriate.
+If your goal is to keep your Django deployment as tight and self contained as possible and the deployment is not generally very complex, using django-routines can make a lot of sense.
+It can eliminate extra dependencies on a shell scripting environment or just files and can keep this logic packaged with your installable wheel.